JorySmith/Albert/README.md

  "Try not to become a man of success.
 Rather become a man of value."

  ## Why Create this App?
- I feel I'm nowhere near living up to my potential as a problem solver and I don't think I'm alone in that feeling.
-Not performing at our best at solving problems holds us back a great deal at work, and at home.
+ Not performing at our best at solving problems holds us back a great deal at work and at home.
+I feel I'm nowhere near living up to my potential and I don't think I'm alone in that feeling.

  I also feel really frustrated that I can't remember all of the fundamentals, tips, and tricks I've learned over the years.
 So I set out to create an online solution that I can use anywhere, anytime.